PyPSA/PyPSA/doc/user_guide/import_export.rst

 To add multiple components whose static attributes are given in a pandas DataFrame, use

-.. automethod:: pypsa.Network.import_components_from_dataframe
+.. autosummary:: pypsa.Network.import_components_from_dataframe

 To import time-varying information use

-.. automethod:: pypsa.Network.import_series_from_dataframe
+.. autosummary:: pypsa.Network.import_series_from_dataframe

 Export to netCDF